LLNL/sundials/doc/shared/nvectors/NVector_Description.rst

    **Return value:**  Returns a :c:type:`SUNErrCode`.

-Each NVECTOR implementation included in SUNDIALS has a unique identifier specified in enumeration and shown in :numref:`NVectors.Description.vectorIDs`.
+.. c:enum:: N_Vector_ID

+   Each :c:type:`N_Vector` implementation included in SUNDIALS has a unique identifier specified in enumeration and shown in :numref:`NVectors.Description.vectorIDs`.
 It is recommended that a user supplied NVECTOR implementation use the ``SUNDIALS_NVEC_CUSTOM`` identifier.

 .. _NVectors.Description.vectorIDs: